 - Find the percent of charge needed.
-(A battery at 50 percent charge that will be charged to 100 percent needs another 50 percent (.50). - Multiply the Amp Hour rating by the charge needed (.50) and divide by the charger setting (2 or 10 amps). - Multiply the result by 1.25 and you'll have the approximate time needed, in hours, to bring the battery to full charge. - Add one additional hour for a deep-cycle battery.
+(A battery at 50 percent charge that will be charged to 100 percent needs another 50 percent (.50). - Multiply the Amp Hour rating by the charge needed (.50) and divide by the charger rate (1.5 amps). - Multiply the result by 1.25 and you'll have the approximate time needed, in hours, to bring the battery to full charge. - Add one additional hour for a deep-cycle battery.